Annuities offer many benefits that make them more attractive than bonds.

 3. Superior exit strategies

 For better or worse, most bond mutual funds are perpetual, as there is no defined date or promised future value.
 But MYGA owners can take comfort in the knowledge that if they hold their annuity to maturity, they will get their interest and principal as expected.
-MYGA usually have built-in provisions for access a percentage of the account value during the term period.
+MYGA usually has built-in provisions for access to a percentage of the account value during the term period.

-Plus: In the event of death, the beneficiary receives the entire account value free of surrender charges, fees and expenses and the balance of the contract period is canceled.
+Plus: In the event of death, the beneficiary receives the entire account value free of surrender charges, fees, and expenses, and the balance of the contract period is canceled.

 4. Potentially Better Yields